gomorpheus/morpheus-docs/provisioning/code/repositories.rst

 #.
 Users with sufficient permissions will see a list view of all integrated repositories.
 #.
 Use the Search, Integrations or Organizations filter to filter listed repositories.

-  .. tip:: Select the gear icon in the top right of the repos list view to create and save custom list views.
+.. tip:: Select the gear icon |gear| in the top right of the repos list view to create and save custom list views.

 Refresh Repository
 ^^^^^^^^^^^^^^^^^^